Xetibo/ReSet-Doc/ReSet.typ

 with a significantly reduced memory cost and with the addition of a proper type system.\
-Compared to other system programming languages, Rust comes with a modern ecosystem, providing a formatter, a compiler, an LSP server, a code checking tool and a package manager in one package(rustup).\
+Compared to other system programming languages, Rust comes with a modern ecosystem, providing a formatter, a compiler, an LSP[@LSP] server, a code checking tool and a package manager in one package(rustup).\
 This allows for a more streamlined developer experience and standardizes features, which in return makes more complex tasks like cross-compilation a lot easier.\
-For example, Rust allows one to simply add a so-called "target triple", which is a specific platform.\
+For example, Rust allows one to simply add a so-called "target triple"[@triple], which is a specific platform.\
 Using this triple, it is possible to just build this with "```sh cargo build --target x86_64-linux-unknown-gnu```".\
 In other words, it offers modern features while keeping the speed of C or C++.\